gitlabhq/gitlabhq/CONTRIBUTING.md

 The most important thing is making sure valid issues receive feedback from the development team.
 Therefore the priority is mentioning developers that can help on those issues.
-Please select someone with relevant experience from [GitLab team][team].
+Please select someone with relevant experience from the [GitLab team][team].
 If there is nobody mentioned with that expertise look in the commit history for the affected files to find someone.
-Avoid mentioning the lead developer, this is the person that is least likely to give a timely response.
-If the involvement of the lead developer is needed the other core team members will mention this person.

 [described in our handbook]: https://about.gitlab.com/handbook/engineering/issues/issue-triage-policies/
 [issue bash events]: https://gitlab.com/gitlab-org/gitlab-ce/issues/17815